Data chair with Givaudan

 This unprecedented academic and scientific partnership is part of a resolutely disruptive and ethical approach to the recruitment process.
 As in many other fields and sectors of activity, artificial intelligence, its advances and possibilities, as well as the mass and wealth of data relating to employment available, open up many prospects for improving recruitment and human resources, whether from the recruiter's point of view or that of the candidate.

-A more complete and precise representation of the candidate for the job from a set of diverse and heterogeneous data (CV, historical data, navigation data, profile on professional social networks, data from video interviews, conversations with consultants, chatbots ...).
-This multitude of data means building new methods of data collection and annotation in order to better understand the candidates and their potential.
+A more complete and precise representation of the candidate for the job from diverse and heterogeneous data (CV, historical data, navigation data, profile on professional social networks, data from video interviews, conversations with consultants, chatbots ...).
+This multitude of data means building new methods of data collection and annotation to better understand the candidates and their potential.

-The treatment of new recruitment tools such as audio-video interviews, through the analysis of the candidate's emotions and personality.
+The treatment of new recruitment tools such as audio-video interviews, through analyzing the candidate's emotions and personality.
 These elements can constitute a significant added value in advising candidates, at a time when recruiters' attention is focused on behavioral skills (soft skills).

 Céline Hudelot, professor of MICS laboratory